Elon Musk’s Tesla Falls in Value Below $ 1 Trillion

 The stock market decline also comes after a dispute over the weekend on Twitter between Musk, the richest person in the world, and Bernie Sanders, after the US senator demanded that the rich pay a “fair share” of taxes.

-“By ditching stocks worth billions of dollars, Elon musk it is likely to generate a tax bill of around 15 billion. “
+“By disposing of stocks worth billions of dollars, Elon musk it is likely to generate a tax bill of around 15 billion. “

 MRA